-- 1/2 cup each sultanas, currants and prunes (pitted, chopped)
+- 1/2 cup each: sultanas, currants and prunes (pitted, chopped)

-- 80 ml cream sherry
+- 60 ml cream sherry

 - Juice of 1 orange

-- Zest of 1 small lemon
+- Zest of 1 lemon

 - For the dough:

-- 280 g flour
+- 240 g flour

-- 80 g butter (cold), cubed
+- 140 g butter cold, cubed

-- 2 egg yolks (reserve the egg whites)
+- 2 egg yolks, reserve the egg whites

 - Combine all the filling ingredients (except the lemon zest) and set aside for 2 hours (give it a stir every now and again).
 Place the mixture in a saucepan, cover, bring to boil and simmer for about 13 minutes, stirring occasionally.
 Remove from the heat, add the lemon zest, stir and set aside to cool.
 Mash up a bit with a large spoon to make the mixture more sticky.

 - Cut the dough in half.
 On a lightly floured surface roll out the dough (one part) to a thickness of approximately 2 mm (or as thin as possible without tearing it).
-This isn't very difficult as the dough is elastic and quite easy to roll out.
+This isn't very difficult as the dough is quite easy to roll out.